 Many coaches say never to take points off the board.
 They are wrong

 in this case.
 You take points off the board if it puts you in the take-a-knee period.
 You're guaranteed to win, whereas declining the penalty and kicking the extra pt gives your opponent 1:30 to score 8 pts.
-In 2007, a high school coach declined the penalty in this exact situation and lost the game in overtime as a result.
+In 2007 when pass interference meant an automatic first down at all levels, a high school coach declined the penalty in this exact situation and lost the game in overtime as a result.
 By doing that, the coach violated my Clock Management Rule 1.20(v).
 He also violated my general principle of more versus enough.
 That is, you never ever seek more points, first downs, or yards after you have enough to win the game.
 All that coach had to do was accept the penalty and take a knee four times and he would have won.